variejs/docs/authentication.md

 [{.info} The auth package also comes with another middleware called `NoAuth` to make sure authenticated users cannot access these areas.]

-### HTTP Requests
+### HTTP Middleware

-HTTP request protection require you to specify which guard to use to access that authenticated route.
+HTTP middleware can be useful if you use two different guards.

 For example : If you have two guards "user", "admin".
 To access the request "disableUser" you may need to use different credentials than our default of "user".
 You're able to tell that request that it needs